Skip to content

 1. The University’s Postdoctoral Fellows are entitled to the benefits set forth in this rule.

-2. Parental Leave Benefits are not available to a Postdoctoral Fellow who is a birth Parent who does not become the legal parent of the Child following birth.
+2. Parental Leave Benefits are not available to a Postdoctoral Fellow who is a birth Parent but who relinquishes parental rights in relation to the Child following birth.
 In such cases, the person who gives birth may be eligible for benefits under other University regulations regarding health-related leave and the Family Medical Leave Act.

 3. The Associate Dean for Postdoctoral Affairs shall make the University’s final decision as to whether a Postdoctoral Fellow who requests Parental Leave meets requirements for Parental Leave.